 Colored curb zones are painted to indicate parking prohibitions or restrictions.

 Additional regulations may be posted on signs and apply regardless of curb color.
-Red, White and Blue curb regulations are in effect 24 hours a day, 7 days a week unless otherwise indicated by a sign.
+Red, white and blue curb regulations are in effect 24 hours a day, seven days a week unless otherwise indicated by a sign.

 - General regulation: no stopping, parking or standing

-- Applies whether or not vehicle is attended
+- Applies whether or not a vehicle is attended

 - General regulation: commercial loading only